REST API

 , which returns a complex object with keysmodules, models, forms

 which returns read-only metadata about tablesets (internally named modules), models, and forms.
-This method is very useful if need get a table definition (even from an empty table) in JSON form, without retrieving any records.
+This method is very useful if you need to get a table definition (even from an empty table) in JSON form, without retrieving any records.
 This endpoint can be called by any user./cg/api/verify-uploaded-template

 - imports a table-definition.json

 file.
 Prerequisite to create a new model.
-Developer and administrator roles only. - The light-blue sidebar of the Template-Manager ("Upload *.json file") is a graphical representation of this API./cg/api/delete-model?name=...
+Developer and administrator roles only. - The light-blue sidebar of the Template Manager ("Upload *.json file") is a graphical representation of this API./cg/api/delete-model?name=...

 - deletes an empty table from the database, and removes a corresponding .json file from the file system (specifically, frombackend/dis_templates/models/